-It is noteworthy that several recent models in the consumption-based asset pricing literature have attempted to model consumption growth innovation with two independent shocks.
+tempted to model consumption growth innovation with two independent shocks.
 The continuous-time model in Longstaff and Piazzesi (2004) models the consumption growth innovation with a Brownian motion and a jump process - which are conceptually similar to the Gaussian fundamental shock and the gamma event shock in my DGP.
 Closer to my model, the DGP in Bekaert and Engstrom (2017) features two independent heteroskedastic gamma shocks, one associated with the "good" volatility and the other with "bad" volatility.
-In a similar vein, Segal, Shaliastovich, and Yaron (2015) explore good and bad shocks in a long-run risk framework.
+In a similar vein, Segal et al. (2015) explore good and bad shocks in a long-run risk framework.
 However, none of these models accommodate realistic dividend-consumption comovement.

-4 An external habit model
+4. An external habit model

 The theoretical model in this section explores how incorporating realistic joint dynamics of dividend growth and consumption growth into an endowment economy affects equilibrium stock price dynamics, thus potentially accommodating the Duffee Puzzle.
 Between the two puzzle components, the procyclical cash flow conditional covariance is immediately satisfied given the new DGP.
 However, different consumption-based asset pricing paradigms have different implications for the cyclicality of the valuation component of the puzzle.
 In particular, the external habit formation paradigm is suitable to structurally examine the Duffee Puzzle for the following reasons.
-First, Campbell and Cochrane (1999; CC) naturally entails a countercyclical valuation covariance through risk aversion: the effect of consumption shocks on equity valuation ratios is amplified when risk aversion is higher.
+First, Campbell and Cochrane (1999), henceforth CC, naturally entails a countercyclical valuation covariance through risk aversion: the effect of consumption shocks on equity valuation ratios is amplified when risk aversion is higher.
 Second, as I show later, an endowment economy with procyclical dividend risk requires a countercyclical price of risk to generate realistic, procyclical equity prices.
-Third, this paradigm implies an equity premium that equals the product of time-varying price of risk and amount of risk, which is consistent with Duffee's (2005) original theoretical motivation for studying market return covariance.
+Third, this paradigm implies an equity premium that equals the product of time-varying price of risk and amount of risk, which is consistent with Duffee (2005)'s original theoretical motivation for studying market return covariance.